eigerco/solana-spec/implementation-details.md

 ### Pruning nodes

-When a node wants to prune some of its peers it sends a prune message.
+When a node wants to prune some of its peers, it sends a prune message.
 We already know that pruning is based on the receive cache score and peer stake.
-In the example posted above node G has a low score in the receive cache of node C for messages originating from node A. Therefore node C sends a prune message to G with a list of origins to prune (this list includes origin A), which means - hey G do not send me messages originating from A anymore.
+In the example posted above, node G has a low score in the receive cache of node C for messages originating from node A. Therefore, node C sends a prune message to G with a list of origins to prune (this list includes origin A), which means - hey G do not send me messages originating from A anymore.

 The node receiving the prune message will update its active set of nodes and add pruned origins to the Bloom filter corresponding to the public key that sent the prune message.
 In the above example, node G receiving the prune message will add A into the Bloom filters of peer C in the active set of nodes.
 Then, whenever G would like to send a push message to C, G will first check which message origins are pruned by C by checking the Bloom filter.
 If the push message originated from A, G will not send it to C.